Photo by Shutterstock

 Warm up this winter on some of the world’s best stretches of sand, from close-to-home shores to more exotic beach destinations around the globe.

 As the night’s length draws in and temperatures drop, you might start lusting after warmer climes.
-If you’re in need of a vitamin D boost, these are some of the best beaches in the world for warming winter sun.
+If you’re in need of a vitamin D boost, these are some of the world’s best beaches for warming winter sun.

 With beach-friendly temperatures all year, Mexico is unsurprisingly a popular destination.
-Avoid the crowds in the small coastal town of Mazunte, where three sandy beaches—Mermejita, Rinconcito, and San Agustinillo—are backed by thatched shacks selling seafood and cocktails.
+Avoid the crowds by going to the small coastal town of Mazunte, where three sandy beaches—Mermejita, Rinconcito, and San Agustinillo—are backed by thatched shacks selling seafood and cocktails.

 This area is home to the National Turtle Research Center, where there’s an aquarium open to the public and baby turtles are released into the ocean.
 If you feel like getting active, hike out to the wild Punta Cometa headland for views back along the sand and a number of secluded coves.